josephmoresena/Rxmxnx.JNetInterface/README.md

 This type of frame allows setting the maximum number of local references the environment can hold while it remains the active frame.
-Additionally, as previously mentioned, it functions as a FIFO system in which, if a new local reference needs to be stored and the frame is already full, the oldest reference is invalidated by JNI.
+Furthermore, as previously mentioned, it functions as a FIFO system in which, if a new local reference needs to be stored and the frame is already full, the oldest reference is invalidated by JNI.

 Creating this type of frame uses the JNI `PushLocalFrame` call, and its finalization uses the JNI `PopLocalFrame` call.